Livestream: Best practices for building with GenUI | 5/22

 Use the Custom Code block when you have code to paste from anther site.
 For example, YouTube provides both a URL and embed code.
 The YouTube embed code gives you more options than the plain URL, such as where to start the replay and whether or not to show the video controls.
 Because these parameters are not in the YouTube URL, you can't use the Embed block's URL feature to set them.
 Instead, use the Custom Code block to include all those parameters.

-Tip: Use Custom Code Blocks to add HTML to your content.
-If you need access to state and other Builder-provided global variables you can instead use custom JavaScript as outlined in the Custom Code documentation.
+Use Custom Code blocks to add HTML to your content.
+If you need access to state and other Builder-provided global variables, use custom JavaScript as outlined in the Custom Code in the Visual Editor.

 This video shows the usage of the Custom Code block.